Canva vs Figma for Marketing Teams 2026: Which One's Actually Worth Your Budget?

 Best For

-Marketing teams with dedicated designers, companies running complex campaigns with multiple creative variations, and organizations that need smooth design-to-development handoffs.
+Marketing teams with dedicated designers, companies running complex campaigns with multiple creative variations, and organizations that need design-to-development handoffs.

 Figma Pricing (2026)